-We saw that signage within the clinic was in English only.
+We saw from a review of medical records that patients were given the opportunity to use their preferred language.
+Signage within the clinic was in English only and we were told that this can be provided in Welsh if required.
 Most correspondence was sent to patients via e-mail.

-Staff told us that they were looking into recruiting a translation service.
-The use of such service had not been required prior to our inspection.
-However, they understood that this may be required in the future to communicate with patients whose first language was not English.
-Any patients who required additional needs would be identified on the medical record system used.
+Staff told us that they have access to a translation service if required.
+Any patients who required additional needs would be identified on the medical record system.